greek-learner-texts/vocabulary-data/raw/README.md

 This is raw, unprocessed data from other sources.
+When a file has been fully processed and included in another file outside of `raw/`, it's moved under `RETIRED/`.
 ---
 * `Beresford.glossary` comes from [seumasjeltzz/Beresford](https://github.com/seumasjeltzz/Beresford) and was keyed by Fergus Walsh
 ---